hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 ### Amazon CloudWatch

+Sending to Amazon CloudWatch is only supported when Terraform Enterprise is located within AWS due to how Fluent Bit reads AWS credentials.

 This example configuration forwards all logs to Amazon CloudWatch.
 Refer to the [`cloudwatch_logs` Fluent Bit output plugin documentation](https://docs.fluentbit.io/manual/pipeline/outputs/cloudwatch) for more information.